kcoppess/tiny_fold/README.md

     holds function definitions for calculating the partition function and its derivative for both linear and circular RNA sequences recursion modified from NUPACK n^4 algorithm in Dirks and Pierce 2003

+### log_partition.py
+    holds function definitions for calculating log(partition) and its derivative for both linear and circular RNA sequences

 ### training_sequence_generator.py
     generates training set of random RNA sequences and calculates their partition functions